 The sources are where the data is initially captured.
 Examples of common sources include SAP and Oracle systems.
 In the processing stage, the data is manipulated based on the specific requirements of the business.
 This could be data transformation, augmentation, filtering, or any other modification.
 Finally, the data is sent to its destination.
 The destination is typically a data lake or data warehouse for analysis.
 These three stages are all essential elements in most data pipeline design patterns.

 When building or evaluating your own data pipeline, knowing the data pipeline architecture best practices is helpful.
 The data pipeline framework should be both predictable and scalable.
 This means that it shouldn’t be hard to identify the source of the data and that your pipeline should rely on technologies that enable you to only use the resources you need at any given time.
 Furthermore, end-to-end visibility is another best practice for data pipelines.
 Visibility is a way to ensure consistency throughout the pipeline and provide proactive security.
+It helps in better data quality management.
 One example of a data visibility solution for your pipeline is Acceldata.
 Acceldata provides pipeline monitoring through our Flow solution.
 By auditing your pipeline with Flow, you can get better visibility into your pipeline and improve its performance.

 Taking a look at a data pipeline architecture diagram can be a great way to gain a deeper understanding of data pipeline architecture itself.
 Most diagrams will include boxes or symbols that represent the various stages that the data passes through on its way to its destination.
 Also, there are often arrows representing the activity and direction of the data as it flows through the pipeline.